 2017

-The time is 1939 and the place is Poland, homeland of Antonina Zabinski (Jessica Chastain) and her husband, Dr. Jan Zabinski (Johan Heldenbergh).
-The Warsaw Zoo flourishes under Jan's stewardship and Antonina's care.
-When their country is invaded by the Nazis, Jan and Antonina are forced to report to the Reich's newly appointed chief zoologist, Lutz Heck (Daniel Brühl) .
+Set in Poland in 1939, Antonina Zabinski (Jessica Chastain) and her husband, Dr. Jan Zabinski (Johan Heldenbergh), run the Warsaw Zoo, which flourishes under Jan's stewardship and Antonina's care.
+When their country is invaded by the Nazis, Jan and Antonina are forced to report to the Reich's newly appointed chief zoologist, Lutz Heck (Daniel Brühl).
 The Zabinskis covertly begin working with the Resistance and put into action plans to save the lives of hundreds from the Warsaw Ghetto.

 Operation Finale